 Line b.
 A plan shall not be qualified unless it provides that an employee's right to his or her normal retirement benefit is nonforfeitable on attainment of normal retirement age as defined in Code section 411(a)(8), that is, the earlier of normal retirement age under the plan or the later of age 65 or the 5th anniversary of participation commencement.
-If a plan defines normal retirement date as the first day of the month coincident with or following the date on which a participant reaches age 65, and provides that a participant's right to his or her normal retirement benefit is nonforfeitable at the normal retirement date a participant might not be fully vested at his or her normal retirement age as required by section 411(a); 411 (a)(8)
+If a plan defines normal retirement date as the first day of the month coincident with or following the date on which a participant reaches age 65, and provides that a participant's right to his or her normal retirement date a participant might not be fully vested at his or her normal retirement age as required by section 411(a); 411 (a)(8)